BIFILES REVIEWS GUIDE

-Many dating apps describe themselves as bi-friendly.
-Fewer actually offer a truly inclusive experience for bisexual people in real life.
+Inclusive dating apps should do more than allow bisexual users to select a label.
+Many dating apps describe themselves as bi-friendly, but fewer offer a truly inclusive experience for bisexual people in real life.

-At BiFiles Reviews, we look beyond labels.
-This guide explains the difference between bi-friendly and inclusive, why it matters, and how it affects real-world experiences for bi women and couples.
+At BiFiles Reviews, we look beyond labels and marketing claims.
+This guide explains the difference between bi-friendly and inclusive, why it matters, and how it affects real-world experiences for bi women, men, singles, and couples.

 What does “bi-friendly” usually mean?